SENTIENT IV SELLS SECURITIES OF TINKA RESOURCES LIMITED

 /NOT FOR DISTRIBUTION TO UNITED STATES NEWSWIRE SERVICES AND NOT FOR DISSEMINATION IN THE UNITED STATES/

-Immediately after the Sale, Sentient IV has control over 52,097,452 Shares (representing approximately 12.75% of the outstanding Shares).
+Immediately after the Sale, Sentient IV has control over zero Shares (representing 0% of the outstanding Shares).
+Accordingly, Sentient IV is no longer subject to the early warning reporting requirements in respect of Tinka, as Sentient IV as fallen below the 10% reporting threshold.

 The head office address of Tinka is 1305 – 1090 West Georgia Street, Vancouver, British Columbia V6E 3V7.